 If you’re looking for a quick and easy way to stop hiccups, you can try holding your breath for a few seconds or drinking a glass of water upside down.
 If your hiccups persist for more than a few days, you should see a doctor to rule out any underlying medical conditions.

-See also Who Won the 49ers Game Today?
-A Comprehensive Breakdown
+See also Who Won the Football Game Tonight: An Electrifying Showdown

 And if you’re wondering when breakfast starts at McDonald’s, here’s a link to their website where you can find the answer.